akshayghime/fast-api/README.md

 5. Setup format, lint, test steps in both Makefile and .github/workflows devops.yml file

 6. Create command line tool to interact with project and test the logic using python fire or click, In this case I used fire.
 Dont forget to shebang line at the start of your cli tool python file which tells the interpreter to run as a script.
 Also you need to run chmod +x cli-fire.py (Name of your cli tool file) in the command line first.
 Then you can simply pass on the file name (./cli-fire.py --help, ./cli-fire.py --length 5,./cli-fire.py) to run it as a script.
 Check file cli-fire.py for reference code.

-7.
+You can also play around with the file and check/test your functions by installing ipython.
+Try with wikipedia search.